Dahk/couchdb_benchmark/README.md

 Two graphs are plotted every time showing the average amount and the total amount\
 among all invokes of reads/writes actions on each second (or intervals [0,1), [1,2) ...).

-Note: thoughout the documentation, documents are also referred to as messages.
+Note: throughout the documentation, documents are also referred to as messages.

 ### Examples